-The Library is proud to be the new custodian of the Cincinnati Opera Archives, a responsibility we inherited in 2006 from the Cincinnati Historical Society.
-The archives, which extend from 1883 to 1994, include a wealth of material chronicling the history of the Opera.
+The Library is proud to be the new custodian of the Cincinnati Opera Archives, a responsibility we inherited in 2006 from the Cincinnati History Library and Archives.
+The Cincinnati Opera archives, which extend from 1883 to 1994, include a wealth of material chronicling the history of the Opera.
 It contains photographs of the many legendary stars and conductors who performed with the company along with historic programs, posters, scores, librettos, scrapbooks, newspaper articles and clippings, and other documents.

 To see treasures from the archives, ask at the Genealogy and Local History Department service desk for The Cincinnati Opera, 1883-1994, a highly detailed catalog of the contents.
 In addition, the department maintains a card index to the Opera’s productions as well as bound programs from past productions.